craig2007/CSC842/project1/README.md

     * psutil
     * pure-python-adb

+Additionally, in order to use android-analyzer, you need to have ADB installed on your computer and you need developer mode and debugging enabled on the Android device being analyzed.

 ## Running android-analyzer

 To run android-analyzer, you can use `python -m android_analyzer`. android-analyzer has no required arguments, but it does include optional arguments listed below.